Own a clinic? Get premium visibility.

 Photo by Yuri Shirota

-According to the National Child Immunisation Schedule effective from 1 November 2020, child immunisation starts from birth to age 17 years old.
+Per the National Child Immunisation Schedule (effective 1 November 2020), immunisation runs from birth through age 17.

 Birth